t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Reverse Proxy: An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).
 A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, and to enable load balancing across multiple machines.

 Safe Method: A method that does not result in any state change on the origin server when applied to a resource.
 For example, the GET method only returns a representation of the resource state but does not change the resource.
+Thus, it is always safe for a client to retrieve a representation without affecting server-side state.

 Server: A node that listens for requests, applies the requested actions to resources, and sends responses back to the clients.